kalayo/omniscient_phone/README.md

 # Files

 * **_run_analysis.R_**
-  * Downloads, merges and subsets data.
+  * Downloads, merges, subsets and summarizes data.
-  * Data are measurements obtained from cellphone sensors during daily activities.
+  * Data are measurements obtained from cellphone sensors during daily human activities.
 * **_quality_controls.R_**
   * Defines functions called from inside _run_analysis.R_ to evaluate data integrity at each step of analysis.
 * **_CodeBook.md_**
   * Details of the data set, the analysis and output files.
 * **_standard.txt_**
-  * Output data from an analysis performed on 12.04.2014.
+  * Data table from an analysis performed on 12.04.2014--the "gold standard."
-  * To test reproducibility, compare future runs to this data set.
+  * To test reproducibility, compare future runs to this data table.
 * **_grouped_means_151202014.txt_**
-  * Output data from a run on 12.15.2014.
+  * Data obtained from a run on 12.15.2014.
 * **_run_analysis_log_15122014.txt_**
-  * Log file from a run on 12.15.2014.
+  * Log file of the run on 12.15.2014.